NBA Trade Rumors: Boston Celtics Could Deal Terry Rozier For Memphis Grizzlies’ Tyreke Evans

 — NBA (@NBA) February 1, 2018

 Despite the performance by Terry Rozier, the Grizzlies will still want the Celtics to include a first rounder of some sort.
 It may be a small price for the Celtics to pay for Tyreke Evans, who is having close to a career year himself.
-According to ESPN, the Grizzlies has decided to sit Evans as they sort out the trade proposals for him.
+According to ESPN, the Grizzlies have decided to sit Evans as they sort out the trade proposals for him.

 The Boston Celtics will not stop trying to add to their roster.
 Not only is Tyreke Evans on the Celtics radar, so is center Greg Monroe.